ryouchinsa/ryouchinsa.github.io/export/README.md

 },
 ```

-For a rotated box, polygon, line, and point object, "segmentation" is exported as polygons.
+For a rotated box/polygon/line/point object, "segmentation" is exported as polygons.

 ```
 "annotations": [